 The melding of the glazes is somewhat unique each time, making groupings of, or an entire place setting, dinnerware in the Taos glaze interesting.
 Not too matchy-matchy.
 The effects are consistent enough, however, to build your collection piece by piece.

+I am calling this bowl a “pasta bowl” but it’s more of a general serving bowl.
 Use this bowl for serving sides, pasta, or a large salad; or, use Taos Pasta Bowl 2 as a mixing bowl or even a fruit bowl.
 And it’s lightweight, balanced, and durable.

 Makes a great wedding gift, anniversary gift, house warming gift, and will compliment any dining or serving table and home decor.

 Fired to 2200 degrees F. Oven and dishwasher safe.